SilentComics/silent-mistakes/_posts/2019-10-17-gumroad-overlay-post.markdown

 ---
 layout: single
 title: "Gumroad overlay post"
-description: "How to post products with the Gumroad ovrlay"
+description: "How to post products with the Gumroad overlay"
 permalink: /gumroad-overlay-post/
 tags:
  - jekyll